ayman-kamruddin/From-Human-Heuristics-to-Human-AI-Teams/Scripts/README.md

 There are several files here and here is the order that you should run them in:

-Generate your own simulation data using the simulation build (NEEDS WORK) or use the simulated data presented in the folder, present in `OtherResults\AA-AA_SimulationData`.
+Use the simulated data presented in the folder, present in `OtherResults\AA-AA_SimulationData`.

 Run `simReader-AA_AA.ipynb` to get a feel for what the data looks like.
 This will generate plots as well.